https://apis.google.com/js/plusone.js By Dr. Steven Sisskind

 The Physical Dangers of Being Overweight

 If you are overweight, you are leaving yourself open to physical conditions like diabetes, high blood pressure, high cholesterol, early dementia that can lead to Alzheimer’s, knee and hip problems, hormonal conditions, arthritis, and even early death.
-If you’re finding that your blood sugar is getting high, your blood pressure is elevated, your mood and energy are down, and you’re starting to feel pain, it’s definitely time to take care of yourself.
+If you’re finding that your blood sugar is getting high, your blood pressure is elevated, your mood and energy are down, and you’re starting to feel pain, it’s definitely time to find some homecare services and to take care of yourself.

 This list of dangers is not meant to scare you; rather, they are real concerns that should motivate you to take charge of your health.
 At RealDose, we tell you that losing weight can be hard work, but knowing that you’re reducing all these risks can bring peace that is priceless.